AliRezaJoodi/Electronics_Exercises/PSU_DCDC_Buck_NonIso_Async_Collection/README.md

-## Buck DC-DC Converter, Non-Isolated, Asynchronous
+## Buck DC-DC Converter, Non-Isolated, Non-Synchronous
 Note: Default applications in LTspice for exercise

 ### More Information